nazunalika/linux-guide-and-hints/source/el/sysadmin.rst

 Create two new VM's from your Content Management that are EL8 and install the default postgresql on them.

 Attempt to install and configure pgpool-II for master-master replication.
-Note that this may not be default in Rocky.
+Note that this may not be default in Enterprise Linux.

 Spin Up Configuration Management
 ++++++++++++++++++++++++++++++++